Were there ever women deacons in the church?

 Our lack of understanding often leads not to a productive conversation but to a refusal to listen.
 Be it in our families, our politics or global issues, the Spirit's gift of understanding asks us to go deeper.

-Readings of the Holy Mass – Sixth Sunday of Easter
+Readings of the Holy Mass: Second Sunday in Ordinary Time

 Read or listen to the readings before Mass with these resources from the United States Conference of Catholic Bishops, using the New American Bible, Revised Edition.

 Making someone smile can witness to Gospel’s joy

 Commenting on this Sunday's Mass, Msgr.
 Joseph Prior tells of how an old woman in a nursing home made a priest laugh, showing a witness to Jesus that would make St. John the Baptist proud.

 Scripture teaches that sharing our beliefs and convictions with like-minded others gives us energy to pursue good works, writes Gina Christian.
 In the process, we write a song that all are called to sing.